opensafely-core/opencodelists/userdocs/icd10-editions.md

 The warning lists the codes used for the concept in each edition and highlights the codes missing from the codelist.

-For a codelist intended to work across admissions and deaths data, the safest approach is normally to include all the listed codes.
+For a codelist intended to work across admissions and ONS deaths data, the safest approach is normally to include all the listed codes.
 Codes identified as moved are not reused for unrelated conditions in the other edition.